Transforming a Synagogue into a Singing Community: Rabbi Bruce Dollin & Congregation Hebrew Educational Alliance of Denver

 Find Out More About...

-- Our Singing Communities Intensive, a week long seminar of learning and practical prayer workshops;
+- Our Singing Communities Intensive, a week-long seminar of learning, singing, practical prayer workshops in late December;

 - Joey's Niggunim: The Songbook, now available for purchase;

 - Elie Kaunfer's seminal book Empowered Judaism: What Independent Minyanim Can Teach Us About Building Vibrant Jewish Communities.

 Looking for something from the old website, like Aryeh Bernstein, Julia Andelman and Dena Weiss' recordings of High Holiday services?
 You can find them in our archive.